 What I have learned from 6 years in business working with coaching clients is this...

-I have to thank you for being a follower.
+Thank you, thank you, THANK you for being a follower.

 Cheers, here is to 6 years...